Indiana Battery Defense Attorney

 With a population of just over 6.5 million residents, the state of Indiana sees an average of almost 25,000 violent crimes each year.
 The vast majority of these violent crimes involve battery, aggravated battery, and domestic violence.
 Battery involves the physical touching or hitting of an individual against their will.
 Oftentimes colloquially called assault, battery is categorized by the Indiana legislature as an offense against the person because it involves harming another individual.
-When complaints of battery are filed with the local Indiana police, they are vigorously investigated and prosecuted, which is why you need an experienced Indianapolis battery attorney on your side if you have been charged.
+When complaints of battery are filed with the local Indiana police, they are vigorously investigated and prosecuted, which is why you need an experienced Indianapolis assault and battery lawyer on your side if you have been charged.

 Unfortunately, many individuals are wrongly accused of battery or simply made a mistake.
 Because of the serious consequences you potentially face if convicted of battery, it is imperative that you seek knowledgeable and skilled legal counsel to guide you through your case.
-Eskew Law LLC has a team of Indianapolis criminal defense lawyers who are dedicated to assisting you with this trying time.
+Eskew Law, LLC has a team of Indianapolis criminal defense lawyers who are dedicated to assisting you with this trying time.
 We believe in customized representation, tailoring our approach to defending your case based on your wants, needs, best interests, and goals.
 After discussing the facts and circumstances of your arrests, as well as your desired outcome, we will create a personalized action plan.
-To learn more about how we can help you fight battery charges, call Eskew Law LLC now at (317) 974-0177.
+To learn more about how we can help you fight battery charges, call Eskew Law, LLC now at (317) 974-0177.

 Battery In Indiana

 According to Section 35-42-2-1 of the Indiana Code, battery occurs when someone:

 - knowingly or intentionally;

 - in a rude insolent or angry manner;

 It is also battery if instead of touching, someone angrily places bodily fluid or excrement on another person.
 For additional information, contact Eskew Law, LLC to speak with a seasoned battery attorney in Indianapolis, IN.